Google Analytics vs cite-met — the short version

 Measure and host and improve

-GitHub→edge hosting, cookieless journeys, managed DNS, Site Health, and built-in Search Console — one platform instead of GA4 plus separate hosting and crawl tools.
+GitHub→edge hosting, visitor journeys, managed DNS, Site Health, and built-in Search Console — one platform instead of GA4 plus separate hosting and crawl tools.

 The fair take